-Fund Costs Each series of each Fund pays "fund costs", which include interest and borrowing costs, brokerage commissions and related transaction fees, taxes (including, but not limited to G.S.T. / H.S.T. and income tax), all fees and expenses of the Mackenzie Funds' IRC, costs of complying with the regulatory requirement to produce Fund Facts, fees paid to external service providers associated with tax reclaims, refunds or the preparation of foreign tax reports on behalf of the Funds, new fees related to external services that were not commonly charged in the Canadian mutual fund industry and introduced after November 22, 2023, and the costs of complying with any new regulatory requirements including, without limitation, any new fees introduced after November 22, 2023.
+Each series of each Fund pays "fund costs", which include interest and borrowing costs, brokerage commissions and related transaction fees, taxes (including, but not limited to G.S.T. / H.S.T. and income tax), all fees and expenses of the Mackenzie Funds' IRC, costs of complying with the regulatory requirement to produce Fund Facts, fees paid to external service providers associated with tax reclaims, refunds or the preparation of foreign tax reports on behalf of the Funds, new fees related to external services that were not commonly charged in the Canadian mutual fund industry and introduced after November 22, 2024, and the costs of complying with any new regulatory requirements including, without limitation, any new fees introduced after November 22, 2024.
 Interest and borrowing costs, and taxes will be charged to each series directly, based on usage.
 Costs of complying with new regulatory requirements will be assessed based on the extent and nature of these requirements.
 The remaining fund costs will be allocated to each series of each Fund based on their net assets relative to the net assets of all series of the Funds.
 We may allocate fund costs among each series of a Fund based on such other method of allocation as we consider fair and reasonable to the Fund.
 Mackenzie may decide, in its discretion, to pay for some of these fund costs that are otherwise payable by a Fund, rather than having the Fund incur such fund costs.
 Mackenzie is under no obligation to do so and, if any fund costs are reimbursed by Mackenzie, it may discontinue this practice at any time.
-Fund costs are charged separately from the Management Fee and Administration Fee for each series of each Fund.
-As noted above, each IRC member is entitled to an annual retainer of \$50,000 (\$60,000 for the Chair) and a fee of \$3,000 for each quarterly meeting attended.
-In addition, the IRC members are entitled to \$1,500 for each additional meeting.
-Members are also entitled to be reimbursed for all reasonable expenses incurred in the performance of the We may reduce any Administration Fees or other fees and/or expenses for you, as described in the preceding section (see " Management Fee, Administration Fee and Fund Cost Reductions ").
-There will be no duplication of expenses payable by the Funds as a result of their investments in Underlying Funds.
-Management expense ratios (" MERs ") are calculated separately for each series of units of the Funds and include that series' Management Fee, Administration Fee, and/or fund costs (except as specified below).
-General Information on Fees/Expenses of All Funds Each Fund pays its own brokerage commissions for portfolio transactions and related transaction fees.
-These expenses are not included in a Fund's MER but are, for tax purposes, added to the cost base or subtracted from the sale proceeds of its portfolio investments.
-These expenses constitute a Fund's trading expense ratio (" TER ").
-Both the MER and the TER are disclosed in each Fund's annual and semi-annual Management Report of Fund Performance.
-We will give you 60 days' written notice of any change to the basis of the calculation of the fees or expenses that are charged to a Fund by an arm's length party that could result in an increase in charges, or the introduction of a fee or expense to be charged to a Fund by an arm's length party that could result in an increase in charges.
+For Mackenzie Gold Bullion Fund (bullion only), the fund costs are the same as all other Funds and, in addition, include custody safekeeping fees.